isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-ex-wksp.md

 >[!NOTE]
 >
->If you enter a hyphen (-) in the [!DNL Custom title] field, this visualization is not exported with the workspace.
+>If you enter a hyphen (-) in the [!UICONTROL Custom title] field, this visualization is not exported with the workspace.

-When you export the workspace to Excel, the worksheet containing the data for this window is named using the title that you specified instead of the title in the [!DNL Export title] field.
+When you export the workspace to Excel, the worksheet containing the data for this window is named using the title that you specified instead of the title in the [!UICONTROL Export title] field.

 ## Export a workspace or sidebar to Excel {#section-360438b66d5f4734826ab463b4a01a75}